 The end-product must constitute original research and should be suitable for publication in a peer-reviewed journal.
 Students must prepare their dissertation in accordance with TGS's Doctoral Procedures Manual.
 Students should also adhere to the current version of the Publication Manual of the American Psychological Association for style.
 Students are also encouraged to refer to APA's Journal Article Reporting Standards.
 TGS provides numerous other resources to assist students in writing their dissertations.
 The nature of a dissertation calls for a lengthier manuscript than that of a typical journal article manuscript.
-MSU directs for completed dissertations to be archived via ProQuest, and it also publishes completed dissertations in the MSU Digital Commons archive.
+Montclair State directs for completed dissertations to be archived via ProQuest, and it also publishes completed dissertations in the Montclair State Digital Commons archive.
 Students should appreciate that the final dissertation manuscript would need to be abbreviated and reformatted for potential submission to a peer-reviewed journal for publication.

 Students are encouraged to complete the dissertation prior to embarking on internship and, if not, during their internship year.
-Students who require additional time beyond the internship year must register (and pay for) PSYC 901 (Dissertation Extension) each fall and spring semester that they continue to work on finishing their dissertation.
+Students who require additional time beyond the internship year must register (and pay for) PSYC 901 (Dissertation Extension) each fall and spring semester that they continue to work on finishing their dissertation, and if they plan to defend during the summer, for the summer term as well.
 They must also provide monthly updates on their progress to their chair until the dissertation is complete.
 Only in extenuating circumstances, and in consultation with their chair, will students be permitted by the DCT to work on their dissertation more than one academic year after completion of their internship.